graypegg/chromatism/README.md

 ## Functions
 All functions can take any colour type. **You can even mix colour types** if a function takes more than one.
 [A list of colour types are available here](#colour-modes).
 Return values are also not bound by the function.
 Any functions that return colours, return a colour object, which contains getters for each colour type.
 If you take the return value of one of these functions and get `returnValue.hex` for example, you will get the hexadecimal equivalent value.

-You can also chain these functions.
-The last parameter will be piped in from the output of the parent function.
+In previous versions (Pre. v2.6), you could chain functions.
+This functionality has been removed to save space on the bundle.

 :warning: **_Note:_** The following examples return different types of values, (*hex*, *rgb*, *hsl*, etc) but you can use any of the available colour modes as seen in the colour modes table at the [bottom of this README.](#colour-modes)